Restorative justice: Recidivism

-In 2007, Lawrence W. Sherman and Heather Strang published a review of the previous literature and they conclude that in no way can RJ be more harmful than the traditional justice system.
+In 2007, Lawrence W. Sherman and Heather Strang published a review of the previous literature and they conclude that in no way can restorative justice be more harmful than the traditional justice system.
 It is at least equally as effective as the traditional justice system in all cases.
 In most cases (especially with more serious offenses and with adult offenders) it is significantly more effective than the traditional justice system at lowering recidivism rates.
 It also reduced crime victims' post-traumatic stress symptoms and related costs and desires for violent revenge against their offenders.
 It provided both victims and offenders with more satisfaction with justice than the alternative, and saved money overall.

-A recent meta-analysis by the Cochrane Collaboration (2013) on the effect of youth justice conferencing on recidivism in young offenders found that there was no significant effect for restorative justice conferencing over normal court procedures for number re-arrested, nor monthly rate of reoffending.
+A 2013 meta-analysis by the Cochrane Collaboration on the effect of youth justice conferencing on recidivism in young offenders found that there was no significant effect for restorative justice conferencing over normal court procedures for number re-arrested, nor monthly rate of reoffending.
 They also noted a lack of high quality evidence regarding the effectiveness of restorative justice conferencing for young offenders.

+A 2023 meta-analysis found that restorative justice programs were associated with significant and small reductions in general recidivism but not violent recidivism.
+In addition, restorative justice programs resulted in greater victim and client satisfaction, victims’ views of procedural justice, and client accountability compared to traditional legal system approaches.
+There were significant sample, study, and program moderators that influenced the effects of restorative justice in reducing recidivism outcomes.